flutter-form-builder-ecosystem/phone_number/README.md

  - Beginner: Reporting bugs or request new features
  - Intermediate: Implement new features (from issues or not) and created pull requests
- - Advanced: Join to [organization](#ecosystem) like a member and help coding, manage issues, dicuss new features and other things
+ - Advanced: Join the [organization](#ecosystem) like a member and help coding, manage issues, dicuss new features and other things

- See [contribution file](https://github.com/flutter-form-builder-ecosystem/.github/blob/main/CONTRIBUTING.md) for more details
+ See [contribution guide](https://github.com/flutter-form-builder-ecosystem/.github/blob/main/CONTRIBUTING.md) for more details

 ### Questions and answers